wohaco/despace/venera_13_14.md

    - landing a lander on the surface of the planet, on its day side;
    - transmission of color telephotometric images ([EVN‑093](venus.md)) of the surface at the landing site and the results of direct soil analysis ([EVN‑062](venus.md)) to the orbiter;
    - relay from orbiter to Earth the results of the scientific program of the lander ([EVN‑092](venus.md));
-   - carrying out with the help of orbiter studies of near-and interplanetary space when moving along the flight path.
+   - carrying out with the help of orbiter studies of near‑and interplanetary space when moving along the flight path.

 The Orbiter payload was reduced to compensate for the increased payload of the Lander.
 Modified versions of cosmic ray and gamma ray detectors were retained, and an Austrian magnetometer was attached to one of the solar panels on a two-meter rod.

 **ORBITER**

-   - Detector of intensity and coordinates of gamma-ray burst sources **KONUS** — was designed to detect and identify gamma-ray burst sources during interplanetary flight;
+   - Detector of intensity and coordinates of gamma‑ray burst sources **KONUS** — was designed to detect and identify gamma‑ray burst sources during interplanetary flight;
-   - Detector of intensity and coordinates of gamma-ray burst sources **SNEG** — complemented the measurements;
+   - Detector of intensity and coordinates of gamma‑ray burst sources **SNEG** — complemented the measurements;
    - Magnetometer (Austria);
    - High-energy particle detectors — included 4 semiconductor counters, 2 gas-discharge counters and 4 scintillation counters;
    - Detectors of particles of the solar wind.